0xCmdlet/zara-watchlist/README.md

 5. Checks for availability status:
    - Sold out: "AUSVERKAUFT" button present
    - Available: "Hinzufügen" (add to cart) button present
+6. Clicks "Hinzufügen" button to reveal size selector
+7. Extracts all available sizes
+8. Checks if your desired size is in stock
-6. Compares with previous status from `data/state.json`
+9. Compares with previous status from `data/state.json`
-7. Sends email notification if product became available
+10. Sends email notification ONLY if:
+    - Product became available (status changed)
+    - AND your desired size is in stock
-8. Saves updated state to `data/state.json`
+11. Saves updated state to `data/state.json`
-9. Saves raw HTML to `data/raw/`
+12. Saves raw HTML to `data/raw/`

 ## Files